lazyadventurerpublishing/prismatica/_posts/2018-08-16-The Middle.md

 “It’ll happen,” I told him.
 “One day.
 It’ll happen.
 I promise.”
 I reached up to wrap my hand over his.

-“I want to believe that,” he said, “But I’ve not learned barely a thing from years of looking into all…this.”
+“I want to believe that,” he said, “But I’ve not learned barely a thing from years of looking into all…*this*.”

 “There’s always a way,” I said, “Even if I have to get bitten by a radioactive time traveler or something.”